 Bike Week and Biketoberfest Master Plan

 Bike Week and Biketoberfest are both the bane and the blessing of Main Street.
 The intense business they bring for a few weeks a year allow many businesses to be open ONLY for those event weeks.
-Meanwhile, the rest of the year, the street is uninviting and unappealing.
+For the rest of the year, the street is uninviting and unappealing.
 Understanding the Bike Week Master Plan is critical to understanding the possibilities to revitalizing Main Street.
 (Guidelines obtained from Reed Berger, Redevelopment Director at City Hall.)

 Property and Business Inventory